Wang Wenyi: Protests

 Wang said to reporters: "What I did was say just a few words at a moment in history.
 It was an act of conscience and an act of civil disobedience."
 She was released on 21 April 2006, without bail pending further proceedings.
 She was charged with disorderly conduct; on 21 June 2006, the U.S. Court in Washington D.C. dropped all charges against Wang.
 Two weeks later on 16 May 2006, Wang attended a media conference at the National Press Club with two recently released Falun Gong prisoners by her side to once again accuse China of secret organ harvesting.

-Wang Wenyi's protest was reported in many international media including CNN, ABC, New York Times, New York Post, Washington Post, and the Washington Times, among others.
-In an 22 April editorial, the Post reportedly opined, "There's no question that it … caused Mr. Bush to be embarrassed about a lapse of protocol for a visitor acutely sensitive to diplomatic niceties.
+Wang Wenyi's protest was reported in many international media including CNN, ABC, The New York Times, New York Post, The Washington Post, and The Washington Times, among others.
+In an 22 April editorial, The Washington Post reportedly opined, "There's no question that it ... caused Mr. Bush to be embarrassed about a lapse of protocol for a visitor acutely sensitive to diplomatic niceties.
 OK, but the United States shouldn't indirectly apologize to the Chinese by means of an action that affronts American values".
-Washington Times made a "Nobles and knaves" editorial article about her.
+The Washington Times made a "Nobles and knaves" editorial article about her.

 Three international Chinese dissidents and attorneys announced that they would like to come to the United States to defend her and support her.
 Those people included attorneys Gao Zhisheng, Zhang Jiankang, and Yang Zaixin.
 However their applications for passports were denied by Chinese authorities.

 On 6 December 2006, Wang Wenyi was among the ten Chinese dissidents awarded with the 2006 "Hero of Freedom" Award from the Asia-Pacific Human Rights Foundation.